nxskok/pasias/docs/07-sign-mood-median.md

 know where the confidence interval is coming from. `smmr` also has a function `ci_median` that does all of the above without you having to do it.
-As I first wrote it, it was using the trial and error thing with `map_dbl`, but I chose to rewrite it with the bisection idea, because I thought that would be more accurate.
+As I first wrote it, it was using the trial and error thing with `rowwise`, but I chose to rewrite it with the bisection idea, because I thought that would be more accurate.